With the growing popularity of casual restaurants, take-out, and delivery, the competition is as fierce as ever.

 Therefore, restaurant owners need to start applying more creative approaches to attracting new and existing customers if they want to say ahead of the competition.

-Here are 5 cost-effective ideas that will drive more customers into your doors in 2019.
+Here are 5 cost-effective ideas that will drive more customers into your doors.

 Optimize Your Facebook Page To Increase Your Exposure

 With over a billion users, Facebook still reigns supreme when it comes to business promotion.
 It’s no secret that social media plays a huge role in getting people to visit your restaurant.
 The more they see and feel connected to your brand, the greater the opportunity to turn them into new and repeat customers, and ultimately, evangelists for your restaurant.

 In fact, 88% of people are influenced by reviews and online comments, 75% of people purchased a product because they saw it on social media.
 Use Facebook as a cost-effective referral tool and encourage customers to talk with and about you, post pictures of your delicious food items, and leave glowing reviews about their great dining experience.

 In addition, when someone posts about your restaurant on Facebook, their opinion carries more weight because they are sharing it with people they know.
 Facebook gives your restaurant the ability to talk with your customers instead of just at them.

 If you don’t already have one, creating a free Facebook page for your restaurant and use it as a centralized hub to attract, and communicate with new and existing fans.

 Now that you have your page setup, it is time to create some engaging content.